 I think it’s a huge way to connect with your listeners and if done right a huge payday.

-I’ve always been passionate about the food industry and being an owner.
-For years I’ve endorsed many products this time, it’s my turn (lol).
-I want to be what I talk about on and off air, and that’s building our community which means creating jobs and ownership for those who want it.
+I’ve always had a passion for the food industry and being an owner.
+For years I’ve endorsed many products this time it’s my turn (lol).
+I want to be what I talk about on and off air and that’s building our community that means creating jobs and ownership for those who want it.

 Do you like to cook?